MBCH Children and Family Ministries

 Children in the TFC program receive weekly contact from TFC workers as well as on-going psychiatric and psychological services all designed to promote their success.
 MBCH CFM employs consultants for psychiatric and psychological services.

-Treatment Foster Care staff work diligently to ensure that treatment needs are coordinated and that the children in the program receive all services needed to promote safety in a community setting in order for children to thrive in the home, and experience a normalized family setting.
+Treatment Family Care staff work diligently to ensure that treatment needs are coordinated and that the children in the program receive all services needed to promote safety in a community setting in order for children to thrive in the home, and experience a normalized family setting.

 Supports for families include: